mateeeeeee/Ola/README.md

 		this.y = y;
 	}

-	public void SetX(int x) {this.x = x;} //declaring Set* as const would trigger a compile error since this.x is modified public void SetY(int y) {this.y = y;}
+	public void SetX(int x) {this.x = x;} //declaring SetX/Y as const would trigger a compile error since this.x is modified public void SetY(int y) {this.y = y;}

 	public int GetX() const {return x;}